COLORADO AND EASTERN UTAH 12 DAYS

 —Travelers can take the airport rail from/to Denver Union Station.
 It takes only 37 minutes.

-The A Line (aka the University of Colorado A Line) serves 8 total stations along a 23-mile stretch, including Denver’s Union Station and the 38th & Blake station that accesses vibrant River North Art District (RiNo).
+The A Line (aka the University of Colorado A Line) serves 8 total stations along a 23-mile stretch, including Denver’s Union Station and the 38th & Blake station that accesses the vibrant River North Art District (RiNo).
 The colorful murals are your clue that you are approaching RiNo.

 DAY 12